Fitting birth-death processes to panel data with applications to bacterial DNA fingerprinting: BDRI process with covariates

-is the observed-data log-likelihood and $p_{i,j}\lp t ; \bT \rp = P_\bT \lp X_t=j | X_0=i \rp$, $i,j=0,1,\ldots$, are the transition probabilities of the BDI process.
-These transition probabilities can be calculated either using the generating function derived by \cite{Kendall1948} or via the orthogonal polynomial representation of \cite{KarlinMcGregor1958summary}.
-Despite the explicit algebraic nature of the orthogonal polynomials, the latter method can be numerically unstable and the generating function method is often preferred \citep{Sehl2009}.
-Although one can maximize the likelihood $l_o \lp \bY; \bT \rp $ using standard off-the-shelf optimization algorithms, such generic algorithms can be problematic when one needs to analyze multiple data sets without manual tuning of the algorithms and when the BDI rates are functions of a high dimensional parameter vector.
-As an alternative to generic optimization, we develop EM algorithms, known for their robustness and ability to cope with high dimensional optimization, to maximize the observed data likelihood under BDI models. \citep{DempsterLairdRubin1977EM}.
+is the observed-data log-likelihood and $p_{i,j} (t; \lambda,\mu )= P_{\lambda,\mu} (X_t=j \mid X_0=i )$, $i,j=0,1,\ldots\,$, are the transition probabilities of the BDRI process.
+These transition probabilities can be calculated either using the generating function derived by \citet{Kendall1948} or via the orthogonal polynomial representation of \citet{KarlinMcGregor1958summary}.
+Despite the explicit algebraic nature of the orthogonal polynomials, the latter method can be numerically unstable and the generating function method is often preferred [\citet{Sehl2009}].
+Although one can maximize the likelihood $l_o (\bY; \bg )$ using standard off-the-shelf optimization algorithms, such generic algorithms can be problematic when the BDI rates are functions of a high-dimensional parameter vector, such as the vector of regression coefficients $\bg$ in our case.
+As an alternative to generic optimization, we develop an EM algorithm, known for its robustness and ability to cope with high-dimensional optimization [\citet{DempsterLairdRubin1977EM}].

-Complete data in our case consist of the BDI trajectories $\{X_t\}$, observed continuously during the interval $[t_0,t_n]$.
-Let $l_c$ be the log-likelihood of the complete data.
-To execute an EM algorithm we need to be able to compute $E_{\bT'} \left[ l_c(\{ X_t \} ; \bT ) | \bY \right]$ (the E-step) and to maximize this expectation over $\bT$ (the M-step).
-We develop separate algorithms for implementing these E- and M-steps for the restricted immigration/death-immigration and the full BDI models, because the two classes of models differ in the way the complete data collapse into sufficient statistics.